agoda-com/cicd/README.md

 5. Fill `App Name` e.g. `<your_name>-cicd`

 ### How to connect GitHub and Heroku together
+In Heroku:
 1. Click on your avatar on the top-right corner
 2. Select `Account settings`
 3. Scroll down to `API Key` and `Generate API Key...`
 4. Copy `API Key`

-5. Go back to your github project repository
+In your github project repository:

 6. Select `Settings` of your github repository
 7. Go to `Secrets` and `Add a new secret`
     - Name: HEROKU_API_KEY